Balazs23/hello-birthday/docs/Development.md

 ## Contribute

-For contributing make a fork from reposity, open a fetature branch and the end of the development create a pull request into main repository.
-You can follow decribed [Gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)
+For contributing make a fork from repository, open a feature branch and the end of the development create a pull request into main repository.
+You can follow described [Gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)